tomshen/rustycoin/_posts/2014-04-02-initial-proposal.md

 The current state-of-the-art miner uses [wheel factorization](http://en.wikipedia.org/wiki/Wheel_factorization) to find primes.
 Our primary challenge (after successfully implementing this algorithm sequentially) is to find places where we can improve on and parallelize this algorithm.

+Our main parallelization challenges are:
+* Find candidate primes with sieving in parallel
+  * Using OpenCL
+  * Sharing information rather than repeating computation (which is what currently is done in the CPU miner)
+* Check primality of candidate primes in parallel
+  * Using OpenCL
+* Parallelizing arbitrary-precision integer arithmetic
+  * (if we have extra time)

 # Resources
 * [Rust](http://www.rust-lang.org/) - safe, concurrent systems programming language
 * [OpenCL](https://www.khronos.org/opencl/) - GPU computation framework